brendondsouza/US-citizenship-test-api/README.md

 ## Lessons Learned:
 - Implementing a full stack application by building an API on the backend and a landing page with the documentation on the front end.
 - Using the CORS package to prevent CORS errors when users consume the API.

+Further learnings on converting the project architecture to MVC-
+- How to convert a legacy codebase to a newer architecture
+- How to move data from js files to a MongoDb database
+- How to pull data from a database via the model and serve it to the views using the controller
+- How to work with ejs to render data dynaimcally on the front end
+- EJS syntax and expressions

 ## Optimizations